thushan/proxmox-vm-to-ct/readme.md

 * Adds the purging of `grub-pc tiny-initramfs linux-image-amd64` packages which aren't required as a container - see [Michalng's comment](https://dietpi.com/blog/?p=2642#comment-5808).

 The changes are found in the `vm_ct_prep` function (a snapshot can be found [here](https://github.com/thushan/proxmox-vm-to-ct/blob/198a7516c04c044ed90645864643677004884586/proxmox-vm-to-ct.sh#L395).)

+You can skip these for non-DietPi images with `--ignore-dietpi` or overall `--ignore-prep` switches.

 ### Grub Boot, OMG WHAT?